cd-home/Root/19-基础设施/00-网关/00-Nginx/00-Nginx.md

 conf.d	fastcgi_params	mime.types  modules  nginx.conf  scgi_params  uwsgi_params
 ~~~

-To make the configuration easier to maintain, we recommend that you split it into a set of feature‑specific files stored in the **/etc/nginx/conf.d** directory and use the [include] directive in the main **nginx.conf** file to reference the contents of the feature‑specific files.
+To make the configuration easier to maintain(维护), we recommend that you split it into a set of feature‑specific files stored in the **/etc/nginx/conf.d** directory and use the [**include**] directive in the main **nginx.conf** file to reference the contents of the feature‑specific files.

+nginx.conf

 ~~~nginx
 user  nginx;